 Perhaps the most impressive benefit is that the school has raised nearly $60,000 in ad revenue in just six months.
 The school hired an advertising representative to sell banner ads on the board as well as static ads on light boxes surrounding the scoreboard.
 Soon, parents and fans will be able to easily buy and schedule shout-out banners on the board to support athletes.

-Learn how to score new fans and boost ticket sales with a new Watchfire LED sign at your sports facility.
+Learn how to score new fans and boost ticket sales with a new Watchfire video display at your sports facility.

 Read this guide to learn about revenue-generating opportunities that will self-fund your video scoreboard.